strawmanbobi/texas-poker-engine/README.md

 * dummy-the : The front end of Texas Poker game, including AI programing documents, tools, game and live client

 Please refer to README.md in each sub project

+***
+This project is deprecated and would not be maintained by the author, you could fork, edit and deploy it as you need.